sybrew/the-seo-framework/readme.txt

 * Internationalization through WordPress.org.
 You can [contribute here](https://translate.wordpress.org/projects/wp-plugins/autodescription/).
 * Unicode (UTF-8) character recognition and rendering, including Emoji and CJKV (Chinese, Japanese, Korean, Vietnamese).
-* Right to Left (RTL) languages (Arabic, Hebrew, Farsi, et al.), through its interface and metatag generation.
+* Right to Left (RTL) languages (Arabic, Hebrew, Farsi, etc.), through its interface and metatag generation.
 * Complete color-vision deficiency accessibility thanks to a carefully picked color scheme.
 * Full keyboard navigation, so that you can inspect tooltips quickly without ever having to reach for your mouse.
 * Full screen-reader accessibility via field anchors, ARIA labels, and title attributes.